isaacjarquin/isaacjarquin.github.io/_posts/2017-07-10-return-single-type-from-a-function.markdown

 {% endhighlight %}

-While I was quite happy with the first two functions, I wasn’t entirely happy with the third one but I couldn’t think of an improvement at the time so I decided to create a PR and see if anyone could come up with a more elegant solution.
-One of the things that someone suggested was to remove the else because undefined is also falsey, and this will make the code to look less verbose too.
-While this is true, the fact that we are now returning two different types of data from the same function (boolean or undefined) made me worry.
-Before we go into details about why this is a bad idea let's go back first to the very basics of functional programming.
+While I was quite happy with the first two functions, I wasn’t entirely happy with the third one - returning false from the else statement didn’t look nice at all, but I couldn’t think of anything better at the time so I decided to create a PR and see if anyone could come up with a more elegant solution.
+One of the things that someone suggested was to remove the else statement because undefined is also falsey - this would make the code to look less verbose too.
+While this is true, the fact that we are now returning two different types of data from the same function (boolean or undefined) made me worry but, before we go into details about why I think this is a bad idea, let’s first go back to the very basics of functional programming.

-Functional Programming is about data transformations, and the workflow usually goes as follow:
+Functional Programming is about data transformations, and the workflow usually goes as follows:

-*  You have some data input
+*  You have some input data

 *  You pass this data into a function

-*  The function apply a series of transformation on the data through some sort of operations
+*  The function applies a series of transformations on the data through some operations of some sort

-*  The function returns the result of this transformation without altering the original data
+*  The function returns the result of these transformations without altering the original data

-In functional programming, functions are first class citizens, this means that you can treat a function pretty much like any other variable, so you can pass a function to another function as a parameter.
-With all of this in mind, imagine now that you have a function that return two different types of data.
-If you pass a function that return two different types of data, you will have to check on types in the  caller which will make you to add some unnecessary logic to protect yourself against that ambiguity.
+In functional programming, functions are first class citizens; this means that you can treat a function pretty much like any other variable, so you can pass a function to another function as a parameter.

+With all of this in mind, imagine now that you have a function that returns two different types of data.
+If you pass a function that returns two different types of data into another function as a parameter, you will have to validate what was passed in, so you will have to add some additional logic to protect yourself against that ambiguity.
+Lets explain this with an example.

-Going back to the initial example, we wanted to filter the products that are no hardware and then map through the result of that looking for a product with missing content to decided weather to show an error or not to the customer.
-Initially I wrote something like the following
+Going back to the initial code, we want to filter the products that are not hardware and then map through the result of that looking for a product with missing content to decide whether to show an error or not to the customer.
+Initially I wrote something like the following:

 {% highlight ruby %}